FranDT/CloudComputingProjects/PageRank/README.md

 In this section, we want to show the implementation of the PageRank algorithm through Spark.
 In particular, we’ve used Python and Java for our implementation.

 ### Design of the algorithm in Python
-In the following picture, we can see the DAG for the Python implementation of PageRank through Spark, in which we show three iterations of PageRank (one is performed in the node initialization phase):
+In the following picture, we can see the DAG for the Python implementation of PageRank through Spark:

 <img width="860" alt="Screen Shot 2021-08-12 at 11 01 01" src="https://user-images.githubusercontent.com/41535744/129169404-333845a7-602a-4299-ae85-d8bc77af4cb8.png">